Counterfactual Visual Explanation via Causally-Guided Adversarial Steering: Methodology

 Furthermore, inspired by the effectiveness of diffusion models in enhancing CE image quality \citep{jeanneret2022diffusion,augustin2022diffusion}, we integrate diffusion models to filter out high-frequency, semantically meaningless noise introduced by adversarial attacks.
 Specifically, we apply the forward process of DDPM to add Gaussian noise to the image first, and then use the reverse process to denoise it before feeding it into the classifier for loss computation.
 In this work, we define the joint classifier $F$ as the combination of DDPM and the base classifier $f$.
 The generation of counterfactual images can be simplified and reformulated in an optimization form:

 where $\alpha$ is the hyperparameter that controls the strength of $L_S$.

 \looseness -1 The only remaining problem is how to obtain the spurious factor $S$.
-Fortunately, numerous recent works have explored disentangling causal factors from spurious ones \citep{lv2022causality,zhang2021causaladv,creager2021environment}.
+Fortunately, numerous recent works have explored disentangling causal factors from spurious ones \citep{lv2022causality,creager2021environment}.
 Building on the causal model illustrated in Figure~\ref{fig1}, we adopt the widely used assumption that the causal factor $C$ is independent of the spurious factor $S$.
-Leveraging this independence, we employ a subspace projection technique to project $C$ and $S$ to orthogonal subspaces and thereby extract the spurious factor $S$, as proposed in \citet{zhang2021causaladv}, this technique is supported by solid theoretical foundations.
-Notably, our framework is not limited to this specific implementation and can be extended or replaced by other effective strategies for extracting $S$.
+In this work, similar to \citep{o2020generative}, we pre-train a VAE $h$ to disentangle $C$ and $S$ from the latent space. $h$ takes the representation $R$ as input and is optimized with two objectives: (1) maximizing the causal influence of $C$ on $Y$; and (2) ensuring that $C$ and $S$, when jointly passed through the decoder, can faithfully reconstruct the distribution of $R$, thereby decomposing the latent space into two independent components.